ilampirai/magentoone/README.md

 First is our default root user with only the localhost connection, the logins are
 > root / unknown

-Second is the user with normal access from other servers to external user admin to find your password for admin you must type
+Second is the user with external access, With which you can login from other servers too username is admin

+To find your password for admin you must type
 > docker ps

-which shows the running containers note down the id Then run docker logs {container id}
+which shows the running containers and id note down the container id Then run
+> docker logs {container id}

 That will print down the password like